 - 11. WAP that prints a table indicating the number of occurrences of each alphabet in the text entered as command line arguments. - 12.
-Write a program that swaps two numbers using pointers. - 13.
-Write a program in which a function is passed address of two variables and then alter its contents. - 14.
+Write a program that swaps two numbers using pointers.

+- 13. WAP in which a function is passed address of two variables and then alter its contents. - 14.
 Write a program which takes the radius of a circle as input from the user, passes it to another function that computes the area and the circumference of the circle and displays the value of area and circumference from the main() function. - 15.
 Write a program to find sum of n elements entered by the user.
 To write this program, allocate memory dynamically using malloc() / calloc() functions or new operator. - 16.
 Write a menu driven program to perform following operations on strings: - a) Show address of each character in string - b) Concatenate two strings without using streat function. - c) Concatenate two strings using streat function. - d) Compare two strings - e) Calculate length of the string (use pointers) - f) Convert all lowercase characters to uppercase - g) Convert all uppercase characters to lowercase - h) Calculate number of vowels - i) Reverse the string - 17.
 Given two ordered arrays of integers, write a program to merge the two-arrays to get an ordered array. - 18.
 WAP to display Fibonacci series (i)using recursion, (ii) using iteration - 19.
 WAP to calculate Factorial of a number (i)using recursion, (ii) using iteration - 20.
 WAP to calculate GCD of two numbers (i) with recursion (ii) without recursion. - 21.
-Create Matrix class using templates.
-Write a menu-driven program to perform following Matrix - operations (2-D array implementation): - a) Sum b) Difference c) Product d) Transpose - 22.
 Create the Person class.
 Create some objects of this class (by taking information from the user).
 Inherit the class Person to create two classes Teacher and Student class.
-Maintain the respective information in the classes and create, display and delete objects of these two classes (Use Runtime Polymorphism). - 23.
+Maintain the respective information in the classes and create, display and delete objects of these two classes (Use Runtime Polymorphism). - 22.
 Create a class Triangle.
 Include overloaded functions for calculating area.
-Overload assignment operator and equality operator. - 24.
+Overload assignment operator and equality operator. - 23.
 Create a class Box containing length, breath and height.
-Include following methods in it: - a) Calculate surface Area - b) Calculate Volume - c) Increment, Overload ++ operator (both prefix & postfix) - d) Decrement, Overload -- operator (both prefix & postfix)

-- e) Overload operator == (to check equality of two boxes), as a friend function

-- f) Overload Assignment operator

-- g) Check if it is a Cube or cuboid

-Write a program which takes input from the user for length, breath and height to test the above class.

-- 25. Create a structure Student containing fields for Roll No., Name, Class, Year and Total Marks.
+Include following methods in it: - i) Calculate surface Area - ii) Calculate Volume - iii) Increment, Overload ++ operator (both prefix & postfix) - iv) Decrement, Overload -- operator (both prefix & postfix) - v) Overload operator == (to check equality of two boxes), as a friend function - vi) Overload Assignment operator - vii) Check if it is a Cube or cuboid - 24.
+Write a program which takes input from the user for length, breath and height to test the above class. - 25.
+Create a structure Student containing fields for Roll No., Name, Class, Year and Total Marks.
 Create 10 students and store them in a file. - 26.
-Write a program to retrieve the student information from file created in previous question and print it in following format:
+Write a program to retrieve the student information from file created in previous question and print it in following format: Roll No. Name Marks - 27.
+Copy the contents of one text file to another file, after removing all whitespaces. - 28.
+Write a function that reverses the elements of an array in place.
+The function must accept only one pointer value and return void. - 29.
+Write a program that will read 10 integers from user and store them in an array.
+Implement array using pointers.
+The program will print the array elements in ascending and descending order.